 You’ll find several benches at this platform, as well as across the elevated boardwalk.
 When you’re ready to take a break, a bench is never more than a few steps away.

-The Neabsco Creek Boardwalk is open every day from 6:30 am to 8 pm.
-The gates may be closed and locked due to inclement weather conditions, such as ice and snow.
+The Neabsco Creek Boardwalk is open every day from dawn until dusk.
+The gates may be closed and locked due to inclement weather conditions, like ice and snow.

 Work began on the Neabsco Creek Boardwalk in late-2017.
 The wooden boardwalk in Northern Virginia opened to the public on June 1, 2019 – on National Trails Day.